kharazi/awesome-copy-rules/README.md

 ## Rule 4:
 If you have 10 days for copying a piece of code , devote 9 days of it for searching.

+## Rule 5:
+Do not be disappointed.
+Always there is something to copy.